ssundaram21/dreamsim/README.md

 ```

 ## Acknowledgements
-We thank Jim DiCarlo, Liad Mudrik, Nitzan Censor for fruitful discussions throughout the project.
-Additionally, we thank Narek Tumanyan for his insightful comments over the course of the project.
-Finally, we thank Michelle Li for proofreading sections of this paper and offering helpful comments.

-This work was supported by the NSF GRFP Fellowship to Shobhita Sundaram, the Meta PhD Fellowship to Lucy Chai, the Israeli Science Foundation (grant 2303/20) to Tali Dekel, and the Packard Fellowship to Phillip Isola.

 Our code borrows from the ["Deep ViT Features as Dense Visual Descriptors"](https://dino-vit-features.github.io/) repository for ViT feature extraction, and takes inspiration from the [UniverSeg](https://github.com/JJGO/UniverSeg) respository for code structure.